 At The Sir Robert Woodard Academy, excellence is expected, celebrated, and rewarded.
-We run a green card (merit) system for instant reward during a class, which can be for excellent attitude, effort or work.
-Individual and Chapter awards are given out at the end of term assembly for the most green cards received, and the students love to compete for the accolade!
-There are many other awards available such as a postcard home, a subject award, a Chapter Head award and even the Principal’s award.
-Every year, the academy has a special evening for recognising personal and academic excellence and students are nominated in a variety of categories such as subject excellence, citizenship, services to the academy, and overcoming adversity.
+We run a merit and green card system for reward during lessons, with green cards awarded for excellent attitude, effort or work.
+Individual and Chapter awards are given out at weekly assemblies and at the end of term assembly we celebrate the most green cards received, where students compete enthusiastically for the accolade.
+There are many other awards available such as a postcard home, a subject award, a Chapter Head award and the Principal’s award.
+The academy seeks to take every opportunity to recognise personal and academic excellence, citizenship, services to the academy, and overcoming adversity.

 Our values are rooted in our Christian ethos and are central to our vision.

 We reflect respect for diversity, care for our local and global community and act as stewards to preserve and value our environment.

 Our curriculum as well as our enrichment activities embody British values and responsible citizenship.

 In unity we work together as a family, showing love and respect for others, confidence in ourselves, and pride in our achievements.